seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Yes, indeed do I, fellow.

 **First Gaoler**
-Your death has eyes in ’s head then; I have not seen
+Your death has eyes in 's head then; I have not seen
 him so pictured: you must either be directed by
 some that take upon them to know, or do take upon
 yourself that which I am sure you do not know, or
 jump the after inquiry on your own peril: and how
-you shall speed in your journey’s end, I think you’ll
+you shall speed in your journey's end, I think you'll
 never return to tell one.

 **POSTHUMUS LEONATUS**